phsheth/datacamp/CapStone_Description.md

-## Description for Capstone Exercise for Introduction to TensorFlow API in Python
+## Capstone Exercise for Introduction to TensorFlow API in Python
-### CONTEXT:
+### Description:

-Bringing it all together:
+### Bringing it all together:
+In this exercise, we will create a Multi Layer neural network.
+The model will contain an input layer, two hidden layers and an output layer.
+Furhter set the epochs.
+Then setup the weights and biases for the first layer.
+After that add the activation function (Sigmoid and RELU are usual functions.).
+Then setup the weights and biases for the second layer.
+The output layer will use softmax activation, this is used where binary decisions are to be taken as the predicted label.
+Setup the cost function, optimizer and the accuracy calculation function.
+Finally, write the function for starting the session and training the network.

+### Instructions:

 In this exercise, we collate all the functions together and build a multi layer neural network.
 For this, the following steps are performed